Jan-Burger/NLP-Text-Classification/README.md

 on what hate speech is.
 The research paper which my work is based on itself[4] states that hate speech is directed towards a group of people and the goal is to harm them in some way.

 Since the definition of hate speech is not clear yet, I decided to summarize the two categories hate speech and offensive language and call them offensive lan- guage+.
 This category consists of all the tweets which in the original paper[4] were labeled as hate speech or offensive language.
 My second category will sim- ply be the tweets which were labeled as normal.

+In traditional machine learning, different models have different assumptions about the data and therefore vary in performance.
+I want to evaluate which traditional machine learning model scores the best performance on text classifi- cation.
+Therefore, the following research question arises:

+”Which traditional machine learning model has the best performance on text classification of twitter data?”

+To evaluate the performance, the following four metrics will be collected for each
+model: accuracy, precision, recall and F1-Score.
+Since the problem statement is a classification task, I can only use supervised algorithms to solve this problem.
+These are the algorithms which I will collect the metrics for: Logistic Regres- sion, K-Neighbours Classifier, Gaussian Naive Bayes, Multinomial Naive Bayes, Support Vector Machine, Decision Tree, Random Forrest.
+I will use different parameters to test the models under different circumstances.
+For example, I will add new engineered features to the models and test them with and without those features.
+To create these features, I will use Exploratory Data Analysis (EDA) to get insight to the data and engineer new features.
+At the end, all the results will be summarized in a big result table which shows all the metrics for each model with all the parameters tested.

+<b>You can find the full paper in the PDF-File in this folder</b>